Seniors across the country are facing tight financial pinches.

 For more than 24.4 percent of Oklahomans, Social Security makes up 90 percent of their family income.
 About 42,000 seniors get Social Security benefits averaging $1,203 a month in Oklahoma.

-Do you think it’s fair to seniors that their Social Security benefit amount isn’t increasing for the second year in a row to help with the cost of living increase?
+Do you think it’s fair to seniors that their Social Security benefit amount isn’t increasing for the second year to help with the cost of living increase?
 What do you think should be done to help seniors who are on Social Security?

 If you need help getting the Social Security benefits you deserve, the Social Security Disability lawyers at Newlin Disability can help.
 Contact us to learn more.